-We all have a list of skincare sins—those habits we’ve been trying to break for years.
-That is, all of us except professional, licensed estheticians.
+We all have a list of skincare sins: those bad habits we’ve been trying to break for years.
+All of us except professional, licensed estheticians, that is.
 They’re always following the rules, right?
 Wrong.
-Celebrity esthetician Renée Rouleau, who opened her first skincare spa at 21 and works with clients like Emmy Rossum, Demi Lovato, and Emma Roberts, divulges her skincare skins, plus the rules she’ll never break (barely ever).
+Celebrity esthetician Renée Rouleau—who opened her first skincare spa at 21 and works with clients like Emmy Rossum, Demi Lovato, and Emma Roberts—divulges her past skincare sins, plus the rules she’ll never break (barely ever).

-With 25 years of hands-on experience as an aesthetician, I am well-versed in the tricks of the trade.
+With 25 years of hands-on experience as an esthetician, I’m well-versed in the tricks of the trade.
 I have advice on everything from how often you should wash your face to how to get rid of blackheads.
 However, like many people, I do have a history of skin habits I’m not so proud of.
 These days, I try my best to lead by example because my profession demands it and because it’s what’s best for my skin in the long run.
-Read on to find out about my skin care secrets, my past skin care sins and also what I do and use now to ensure my skin is at the top of its game.
+Read on to find out about my skincare secrets, my past sins, and what I do and use now to ensure my skin is at the top of its game.

-When I was 18 (and already a practicing esthetician), I occasionally used tanning beds, which have UVA rays that cause premature lines and wrinkles (and increased chance of skin cancer).
+When I was 18 (and already a practicing esthetician), I occasionally used tanning beds, which have UVA rays that cause premature lines and wrinkles as well as increased chance of skin cancer.
 Luckily, I soon learned the error of my ways and now want nothing to do with tanning of any kind.
+(Try this instead.)

-I have to admit that I’m not always good at remembering to put sunscreen on the tops of my hands before driving in the car, even though they are exposed to the same damaging UV rays as my face.
-Wearing sun protection is essential for all exposed areas, since the number-one cause of premature skin aging (wrinkles, rough texture, brown spots) is unprotected sun exposure.
+I have to admit that I’m not always good at remembering to put sunscreen on the tops of my hands before driving, even though they’re exposed to the same damaging UV rays as my face.
+Wearing sun protection is essential for all exposed areas, since the number one cause of premature skin aging (wrinkles, rough texture, brown spots) is unprotected sun exposure.

 Whenever I travel, I always book a window seat so I can control the shade by closing it.
 Did you know that when you’re in an airplane, you may be exposed to the same amount of harmful UV rays as you would be in a tanning bed for 20 minutes?
 This harmful radiation is responsible for damage to cell DNA, which leads to premature wrinkles and brown spots.